The adiabatic process provides a rigorous conceptual basis for the theory used to expose the first law of thermodynamics.

 Adiabatic heating and cooling

-The adiabatic compression of a gas causes an increase in the temperature of the gas.
+Adiabatic compression of a gas causes an increase in the gas temperature.
 Adiabatic expansion against pressure, or a spring, causes a drop in temperature.
-On the contrary, free expansion is an isothermal process for an ideal gas.
+In contrast, free expansion is an isothermal process for an ideal gas.

 Such temperature changes can be quantified using the ideal gas law or the hydrostatic equation for atmospheric processes.

-Adiabatic heating occurs when the pressure of a gas increases because of the work done on it by its environment.
-An example of adiabatic heating is that of a piston of a heat engine that compresses a gas contained within a cylinder.
-The compression of the gas leads to the elevation of the temperature.
-In many practical situations the conduction of heat through the walls can be slow compared to the compression time that is considered null.
+Heating in a called adiabatic condition occurs when the pressure of a gas is increased by the work done on it.
+An example of adiabatic heating is that of a heat engine piston that compresses a gas contained within a cylinder.
+Gas compression leads to a temperature rise.
+In many practical situations, the conduction of heat is assumed to be null.

-Adiabatic cooling occurs when pressure on an adiabatically isolated system decreases, allowing it to expand.
+Adiabatic cooling occurs when the pressure on an adiabatically isolated system decreases, allowing it to expand.
 This expansion makes it work in your environment.
-When the pressure applied on an air pack is reduced, the air in the pack is allowed to expand; as the volume increases, the temperature decreases as its internal energy decreases.
+When the pressure applied to an air pack is reduced, the air in the pack is allowed to expand.
+As the volume increases, the temperature decreases as its internal energy decreases.

 Adiabatic cooling does not have to involve a fluid.
-A technique used to reach very low temperatures (thousandths and even millionths of a degree above absolute zero) is through adiabatic demagnetization.
-In adiabatic demagnetization the change in the magnetic field of a magnetic material is used to provide adiabatic cooling.
-In addition, the content of an expanding universe can be described (of the first order) as an adiabatic cooling fluid.
-(See death by heat of the universe).
+One technique used to reach very low temperatures is through adiabatic demagnetization.
+In adiabatic demagnetization, the change in the magnetic field of a magnetic material is used to provide adiabatic cooling.
+Furthermore, the content of an expanding universe can be described (first-order) as an adiabatic cooling fluid.